rmayank-24/rmayank-24/README.md

 <!--
-CORRECTED AND POLISHED README FOR MAYANK RATHI
-This version features a new header, an expanded and restructured technology stack, and an updated color scheme to reflect a broader SDE and Data Analyst skillset.
+CORRECTED AND POLISHED README FOR MAYANK RATHI (v4) This version features a new header, an expanded and restructured technology stack, and fixes all previous rendering issues.
 -->

 <!-- =================================================================================================================== -->